go-gorm/gorm.io/pages/docs/many_to_many.md

 //   foreign key: language_id, reference: languages.id
 ```

-To override them, you can use tag `foreignKey`, `reference`, `joinForeignKey`, `joinReferences`, not necessary to use them together, you can just use one of them to override some foreign keys / references
+To override them, you can use tag `foreignKey`, `reference`, `joinForeignKey`, `joinReferences`, not necessary to use them together, you can just use one of them to override some foreign keys/references

 ```go
 type User struct {